ebi-ait/hca-ebi-wrangler-central/docs/SOPs/bam_upload.md

+---
+layout: default
+title: BAM upload SOP
+parent: SOPs
+---

+# BAM upload SOP

-# Purpose of this SOP
+## Purpose of this SOP
 Showcase how convert raw data (fastq) into unaligned BAM and submit it through the DSP.

 # Table of contents